auri-gabriel/Page-Replacement-Simulator/README.md

 The program consists of the following files:
 - `main.rs`: The entry point of the program that sets up the input and outputs the results.
 - `substitute.rs`: A module that implements the page replacement algorithms.
+- `page.rs`: The implementation of the Page struct.

 ## Contributing
 This project is open to contributions.
 Feel free to submit a pull request if you have any improvements or fixes.